-18.4 Design Calculations and Studies
+19.4 Design Calculations and Studies

 - 1. All design decisions, leading to important design activities, must be supported by an appropriate calculation, which may be required for verification and justification.
 The Design Engineer shall prepare design calculations as required.
 It shall be the responsibility of the Design Team, to collect, verify and file all such calculations. - 2.
 Methods and calculation formulae used shall be that permitted by company approved procedures and manuals or as specifically approved for the project.
 The software tools or vendor packages, utilized for the required calculations must be approved by the Lead Engineer for each specific project. - 3.
-The general requirements for design calculations and studies are identified in Table 18-1. - 4.
+The general requirements for design calculations and studies are identified in Table 19-1. - 4.
 Calculations done by subcontractors, contractors or vendors will be permitted if the calculation requires specialized knowledge or experience that a typical electrical design engineer would not possess.
-In these cases, it is the responsibility of the design engineer to ensure that the calculations follow all City standards and guidelines. - 4.1 If the design calculation is proposed to be performed by the Contractor or Vendor, and the City will incur an additional cost for the design calculation, the design engineer shall indicate this in their proposal to the City. - 5.
+In these cases, it is the responsibility of the design engineer to ensure that the calculations follow all City standards and guidelines. - 5.
 The calculations and studies shall only be deferred to the Contractor after review and agreement with the City.

-18.4.2 Voltage Stability Study
+19.4.2 Voltage Stability Study

-1. Without limiting the general requirements to meet voltage drop requirements, the Design Builder shall for all facilities with a service size greater than 1 MVA perform a voltage stability study to ensure that under all facility and utility operating scenarios that the power supply to the facility remains acceptable, avoiding any impact to operations or degrading the service life of the equipment.
+1. Without limiting the general requirements to meet voltage drop requirements for all facilities with a service size greater than 1 MVA perform a voltage stability study to ensure that under all facility and utility operating scenarios that the power supply to the facility remains acceptable, avoiding any impact to operations or degrading the service life of the equipment.

-18.4.3 Short Circuit, Coordination and Arc Flash Study
+19.4.3 Short Circuit, Coordination and Arc Flash Study

-- 1. For all facilities, provide a comprehensive study and report which includes: - Short circuit analysis including protective device evaluation - Protective device coordination study - Arc-flash analysis - 2.
-The Short Circuit, Coordination and Arc Flash Study shall be iteratively performed as part of the design process to ensure that the design is optimal, including short circuit, selective coordination and arc-flash considerations. - 3.
-Provide comprehensive arc-flash labelling of all equipment: - 3.1 Type and style of label shall be submitted to and approved by the City prior to generating final labels. - 3.2 Detailed electrical hazard warning shall be compliant with part Q.4 of Annex Q of standard Z462-15 and produced and installed per ANSI Z535.4.
+- 1. For all facilities, provide a comprehensive study and report which includes: - 1.1 Short circuit analysis including protective device evaluation - 1.2 Protective device coordination study - 1.3 Arc flash analysis - 2.
+The Short Circuit, Coordination and Arc Flash Study shall be iteratively performed as part of the design process to ensure that the design is optimal, including short circuit, selective coordination and arc flash considerations. - 3.
+Provide comprehensive arc flash labelling of all equipment: - 3.1 Type and style of label shall be submitted to and approved by the City prior to generating final labels. - 3.2 Detailed electrical hazard warning shall be compliant with part Q.4 of Annex Q of standard Z462-15 and produced and installed per ANSI Z535.4. - 4.
+Refer to Appendix A Arc Flash Study and Electrical System Modeling Requirements for detailed requirements.

-18.4.4 Harmonic Studies
+19.4.4 Harmonic Studies

-- 1. Harmonic studies are required to be performed prior to the installation of new non-linear loads at a facility.
+1. Harmonic studies are required to be performed prior to the installation of new non-linear loads at a facility.
 Manitoba Hydro mandates that the total voltage distortion (i.e. THD) must not exceed 3.5% and any individual harmonic or inter-harmonic voltage distortion must not exceed 2% at the point of common coupling and for supply voltages of 69kV and less.
-A harmonic study should be performed if 20% or more of the facility load consists of harmonic producing sources. - 2.
-The harmonic study is the responsibility of the design engineer; however, the design engineer may utilize services provided by third party consultants and/or contractors with specialization in this area.
+A harmonic study should be performed if 20% or more of the facility load consists of harmonic producing sources.

+2. The harmonic study is the responsibility of the design engineer; however, the design engineer may utilize services provided by third party consultants and/or contractors with specialization in this area.
 In these cases, it is the responsibility of the design engineer to ensure that the calculations and recommendations meet local codes and requirements as well as all City standards and guidelines.

-18.4.5 Instrument Transformer Sizing Calculations
+19.4.5 Instrument Transformer Sizing Calculations